-Kings of the North - the Search for the Last of the Ice Bears is premiering tonight in Whitehorse at the Yukon Arts Centre and will debut in Haines Junction on Friday, April 14 at the St. Elias Convention Centre.
+Kings of the North - the Search for the Last of the Ice Bears will premiere in Whitehorse on Thursday, April 6 at the Yukon Arts Centre and in Haines Junction on Friday, April 14 at the St. Elias Convention Centre.
 Tickets for both events are \$30.00.